henchichu/apache-autohost-CLI-tool/README.md

 OPTIONS DESCRIPTION:

-0) Current Working Directory - Indicates which domain you are currently working on.
+0) Current Working Domain - Indicates which domain you are currently working on.

 1) Auto Config - A one touch setup that will create a new domain, generate a test HTML, configure a .conf, and FORCE enable (disables all other active hosts)